SciML/DiffEqDocs.jl/docs/src/basics/overview.md

 `prob`, optionally choose an algorithm `alg` (a default is given if not chosen), and change the properties of the solver using keyword arguments.
 The common arguments which are accepted by most methods is defined in [the common solver options manual page](@ref solver_options).
-The solver returns a solution object `sol` which hold all of the details for the solution.
+The solver returns a solution object `sol` which hold all the details for the solution.

 ## Analyzing the Solution

 With the solution object, you do the analysis as you please!
-The solution type has a common interface which makes handling the solution similar between the different types of differential equations.
+The solution type has a common interface, which makes handling the solution similar between the different types of differential equations.
 Tools such as interpolations are seamlessly built into the solution interface to make analysis easy.
 This interface is described in the [solution handling manual page](@ref solution).